Shaved Vegetable Salad with Parmesan

 Late spring and summer are the seasons for big salads.
 You’ll want to make this one over and over again.
 It is so simple and satisfying, but has a few additions that take it from good to great with very little effort.
 You can also use the base recipe as a springboard for your own riff or variation off the original.

-The inspiration for this shaved vegetable arugula salad recipe came-to-be after a visit to the outdoor farmer’s market in Lincoln Park this past weekend.
+The inspiration for this shaved vegetable salad came after a visit to the outdoor farmer’s market in Lincoln Park this past weekend.
 Every stall was packed with beautiful greens, local asparagus, radishes, mushrooms, and late harvest carrots.

-My starting point for this salad was a classic arugula salad tossed with lemon juice, olive oil, and shaved parmesan.
-It happens to be one of my favorite go-to salads, because it is so simple, yet so satisfying and delicious.
+My starting point for this vegetable salad was my basic arugula salad tossed with lemon juice, olive oil, and shaved parmesan.
+It happens to be one of my favorite arugula salad, because it is so simple, yet so satisfying and delicious.

 You’ve got peppery arugula leaves, salty parmigiano-reggiano cheese, and bright acidity from the lemon.
 I took those basics and added texture, color, and more flavor with the following additions: